-Prior to the transition period, we had seen a decline in our operating margin, primarily as a result of our revenue declines, which we believe are primarily related to the continued school spending cuts.
+Until achieving revenue growth over the two most recent reporting periods, we had seen a decline in our operating margin, primarily as a result of our revenue declines, which we believe are primarily related to the continued school spending cuts.
 The Company will pursue further cost reductions if school spending declines significantly from current levels, but the Company does not intend to cut costs in areas that it believes could have a significant impact on future revenue growth.
 To the extent we are unable to identify additional cost reductions that can be made consistent with our strategy and the weakness in school spending persists, our operating margin may continue to decline.
 Additionally, spending declines can cause schools to consider purchasing lower priced products, which will lower the Company's operating margins.